 - Feeling sad or lonely

-- Feeling homesick and contacting home more frequently
+- Feelings of homesickness and contacting home more frequently

-- Spending less time with people or participating in activities
+- Spending less time with people or taking part in activities

 - Doubting yourself

-How common is it for people to experience difficulty adjusting to a new culture?
+How common is it for people to have trouble adjusting to a new culture?

-It’s very normal for people to experience challenges adjusting to a new culture.
-It’s something that almost everyone in this position experiences, albeit in different ways.
-In fact, one way that you can help yourself to adjust is to accept that this process is very normal and challenging.
+It's very normal for people to experience the effects of culture shock when adjusting to a new host country or culture, especially when there are language differences.
+It's something that almost everyone in this position experiences, albeit in different ways.
+In fact, one way that you can help yourself to adjust is to accept that this process is frustrating, but very normal.

-Like anyone coping with a major life change, people who are adjusting to a new culture may experience mental health challenges.
-Adjusting to a new culture presents a set of unique challenges which may increase the risk of mental health problems requiring professional help, such as:
+Like anyone coping with a major life change, people who are adjusting to a new culture and unfamiliar situations may experience mental health challenges.
+Adjusting to a foreign language and new social situations presents a set of unique challenges which may increase the risk of mental health problems requiring professional help, such as:

 Treatment options for cultural adjustment

-It’s very normal to experience challenges during the process of adjusting to a new culture.
+It's normal to experience challenges while adjusting to a new culture.
 The upshot of this is the development of specialized services to help.
 Consider a combination of the following:

 - Therapy: Talk therapies in both individual or group settings can help address mental health concerns and the difficulties of adjusting to a new culture.
 Therapy types to consider are discussed in more detail below.

-- School and college resources: If you are a student, most educational institutions have a team of counselors or international student services that provide specific support for cultural adjustment.
+- School and college resources: If you are a student, most educational institutions have a team of counselors or international student services and community organizations that provide specific support for cultural adjustment.

-- Social supports: It’s important not to isolate yourself.
-Keep in touch with family and friends from home, and look for people and activities in your new culture that align with your interests.
+- Social support: It's important not to isolate yourself.
+Maintain communication with friends and family from home and find activities and people in your new culture that have the same interests.
 Some people find it helpful to talk to people who are also going through the adjustment experience.
-This can help to normalize the feelings people have.
+This can help to normalize the feelings of dislocation that people have.

-- Learn: Talk or read about other people’s experiences adjusting to new cultures and understand that most people will find it to be a difficult process.
-Learn about the phases of cultural adjustment so that you are aware that the feelings of discomfort won’t last forever.
+- Learn: Talk or read about other people's experiences with cultural adjustment and understand that most people will find it to be a complicated process.
+Learn about the distinct phases of cultural adjustment so that you are aware that the feelings of discomfort won't last forever.

-- Physical health: Take care of yourself by eating healthily, exercising and getting enough sleep.
+- Physical health: Take care of yourself by eating healthily, getting adequate exercise, and getting enough sleep.